-We hope all our WCSD families are well and staying safe and healthy during this time of physical distancing.
+We hope all our WCSD families are well and staying safe and healthy during the school reopening process.
 Please make an effort to reach out electronically to friends, family, teachers and counselors to remain socially connected.
 We are all in this together and your school counselors, social workers and safe school professionals are here to help you.
 We care about our WCSD families!

 For emergencies, call 9-1-1.